SHArtyom/python-project-49/README.md

 - brain-calc

-*Guess the result of simple mathematicle expression.*
+*Guess the result of simple mathematic expression.*

 - brain-gcd

-*Guess the greatest common divisor of two given numners.*
+*Guess the greatest common divisor of two given numbers.*

 - brain-progression